ntp111/C-Game-with-SplashkitSDK/README.md

-# TUTORIAL: Create a c# game that utilizes JSON features from SplashkitSDK
+# TUTORIAL: Create a game that utilizes JSON data

 ## A. What is JSON?